dexie/dexie-website/docs/MultiEntry-Index.md

 A multiEntry index in indexedDB is an index that refers to an array property, and where each item in the array is indexed towards the object / record / document.
 It is similar to GIN index in PostgreSQL.

-In Dexie, an index is marked multiEntry by putting an asterix (*) char in front of the index name in the schema as examplified below:
+In Dexie, an index is marked multiEntry by putting an asterisk (*) char in front of the index name in the schema as exemplified below:

 ```javascript
 var db = new Dexie('dbname');